 MLGW hosts and participates in many community outreach events held during the year throughout Memphis and Shelby County.
-The company promotes its Energy Star partnership by distributing Energy Star brochures to customers and promoting energy efficiency on the company's Energy Star corporate web site.
+The company promotes its Energy Star partnership by distributing Energy Star brochures to customers and promoting energy efficiency on the company's Energy Star corporate website.
 These venues allow the company to lead by example in educating the community on how to wisely use its resources.

-Recycling and Reuse
+Recycling and reuse

-- Paper: In 2016, MLGW's employees recycled 448,511 lbs of paper. - The emissions equivalencies of recycling paper at the company produced an avoided 1,145 metric tons of CO2e.
-This is equivalent to the avoided greenhouse gas emitted by 242 passenger vehicles or the avoided carbon dioxide (CO2) emitted by the usage of 128,840 gallons of gasoline by transportation or equipment. - Cell Phone and Rechargeable Batteries: 349 pounds were recycled in 2016. - Recycling receptacles for paper to be shredded are available at the Administration Building, Netters Business Center, Electric & Systems Operations, and the MLGW University buildings.
-Call2Recycle recycles these items at no charge. - Printer Ink and Toner Cartridges: 1,194 pounds were reused and recycled in 2016.
+- Paper: In 2017, MLGW's employees recycled 303,100 pounds of paper. - The emissions equivalencies of recycling paper at the company produced an avoided 890 metric tons of CO2e.
+This is equivalent to the avoided greenhouse gas emitted by 188 passenger vehicles or the avoided carbon dioxide (CO2) emitted by the usage of 100,146 gallons of gasoline by transportation or equipment. - Cell phone and rechargeable batteries: 274 pounds were recycled in 2017. - Printer ink and toner cartridges: 1,662 pounds were reused and recycled in 2017.
 Employees can recycle cartridges at most facilities.
-Guy Brown is MLGW's new office supply vendor and cartridge recycler.
+Guy Brown is MLGW's office supply vendor and cartridge recycler.